 The only parts I disliked in the film were the acting segments.
-I don’t think documentaries need actors and fictional side stories.
-Especially when the acting is poor at best and takes away from valuable fact time.
+I don’t think documentaries need actors and fictional side stories, especially when the acting is poor at best and takes away from valuable fact time.
 In the end, I give Hungry for Change four veggies!

 Tofu is super delicious and packed full of nutrients, like protein and isoflavones.
 Tofu is extremely versatile and easily adheres to whatever flavors it’s mixed with.
 In this video we’ll show you how to create delicious teriyaki flavored tofu.

 Here at The Weekly Veg we’re all about promoting delicious, nutrient-rich veggies.
 That’s why we’re excited to announce Cooking Channel’s new cruelty-free culinary show, How to Live to 100.
-Hosting the show is celebrity vegan and raw-food chef, Jason Wrobel.
-Wrobel is best known for his best-selling cooking DVD, Simple Vegan Classics.
+The show is hosted by celebrity vegan and raw-food chef, Jason Wrobel.
+Wrobel is best known for his best-selling DVD, Simple Vegan Classics.
 Although Cooking Channel isn’t labeling How to Live as a ‘vegan’ cooking show, it’s still a win for vegans and animals alike…and even carnivores who may integrate more veggie dishes into their diet after watching the show.
 How to Live to 100 is set to air this Sunday, Jan.
 6 at 8 p.m.
 EST.

 Detroit-born chef, Jason Wrobel, dishes up a sublime fusion of food and humor as host of the new Cooking Channel special, How To Live To 100.
 Known as the “King of Superfoods,” which are powerful ingredients proven to increase your longevity, Jason turns up the heat and whips them up into culinary masterpieces.